idooo/branches-health/README.md

 # Branches Health [![Build Status](https://travis-ci.org/idooo/branches-health.svg?branch=master)](https://travis-ci.org/idooo/branches-health)

-Simple service that retrieves meta data from git repositories about remote branches and provides an info which of them were merged and which not updated for a white
+Simple service that retrieves meta data from git repositories and provides an info which of branches were already merged and which not updated for a while

 ## Build